CCBDA-UPC/Assignments-2025/Lab05.md

 clean, pragmatic design.
 Built by experienced developers, it handles many complexities of web development, allowing you to focus on building your application without reinventing the wheel.
 Plus, it’s free and open source.

-### AWS ECS: Elastic Container Service

-Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that simplifies deploying, managing, and scaling containerized applications.
-It seamlessly integrates with AWS, offering a secure and flexible solution for running workloads in the cloud or on-premises with Amazon ECS Anywhere.

-Containerizing a Django app with Docker enhances productivity and consistency.
-Here’s why:

-- **Stable and Consistent Environment**: Docker eliminates the “*it works on my machine*” problem by ensuring a consistent environment with all dependencies pre-installed.
-This allows you to reproduce the app seamlessly across different systems and servers, making local development, testing, and deployment more reliable.

-- **Reproducibility and Portability**: A Dockerized app packages all its dependencies, environment variables, and configurations, guaranteeing it runs the same way across various environments.
-This simplifies deployment and reduces compatibility issues.

-- **Improved Team Collaboration**: With Docker, every developer works in an identical environment, preventing conflicts caused by different system setups.
-Shared Docker images streamline onboarding and reduce setup time.

-- **Faster Deployment**: Docker accelerates project setup by automating environment configuration, so developers can start coding right away.
-It ensures uniformity across development, staging, and production, making it easier to integrate and deploy changes.

 ## Deploying an example Web App Using Docker

 We are going to assume that you are working on a new subject on Cloud Computing that isn't ready for students to enroll